-- All companies use one of the available ‘desktop’ versions of QuickBooks to handle their accounting needs.
+- They each use one of the QuickBooks desktop versions as their accounting package.

-- None of the owners are happy with the weak gross profit percentage that they are seeing for their companies’ first quarter results.
+BUT three of the four owners are NOT happy with the weak gross profit percentage they see for their first-quarter results.

 Needless to say, each company wants to turn the current situation around as quickly as possible.